replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 This is caused by an issue in Rook Ceph v1.0.4 where the rook-ceph-mon-endpoints ConfigMap still maps a node that was removed.

-#### Solution
+#### Workaround

-To resolve this issue, you must return the Ceph cluster to a healthy state and upgrade to Rook Ceph v1.4 or later.
+To address this issue, you must return the Ceph cluster to a healthy state and upgrade to Rook Ceph v1.4 or later.

 To return Ceph to a healthy state so that you can upgrade, manually delete the mapping to the removed node from the rook-ceph-mon-endpoints ConfigMap then rescale the operator.